Whether for singing, recording vocals or audio, or making YouTube videos, a microphone is a perfect tool to help you turn your dreams into a REALITY!

 It includes a mix control for blending the microphone and pre-recorded audio.

-In comparison to the HyperX Quadcast, the Audio Technica AT2020’s controls are more difficult to use.
+Compared to the HyperX Quadcast, the Audio Technica AT2020’s controls are more difficult to use.

 However, the Audio Technica AT2020 is a lightweight microphone that is ideal for traveling and recording audio on the go!